Skip to main content

 Basic Usage

-To use sql file queries, you need to place them in the sources directory, and then reference them in your frontmatter.
+To use sql file queries, you need to place them in the queries directory, and then reference them in your frontmatter.

 An example setup could be: